Greta Thunberg to UN: 'You've stolen my childhood with your empty words' | DW | 23.09.2019

 Read more: Merkel's Cabinet agrees 'climate packet;' environmentalists say it's paltry

-Merkel described Germany's newly unveiled climate package as the beginning of a "profound transition" that will make Germany climate neutral by 2050.
+Merkel described Germany's newly unveiled climate package as the beginning of a "profound transition" that will make the country climate neutral by 2050.

 The German leader said climate change is a global problem and that industrial nations have been the primary source of greenhouse gas emissions, while developing nations are bearing the brunt of the crisis.